payamparvizi/Crazyflie_RL/README.md

         logconf.stop()
   ```

-Also, if interested in Roll, Pitch and Yaw orienations of the Crazyflie, we can write:
+Also, if interested in Roll, Pitch and Yaw orienations of the Crazyflie, replace the position information with orientation, or use both.

 ```
 logconf = LogConfig(name='Stabilizer', period_in_ms=10)